Digitalization in electricity systems

 Enseignant: Heymann Fabian

-Remark: The limited number of 20 places will be filled on a first-come first-served basis.
+Remark: The limited number of 15 places will be filled on a first-come first-served basis.
 Registration closes September 30th.
-November 29th - December 2nd
+The course runs from 28th - 30th November 2022.

 Participants will be equipped with specialized knowledge, grounded on latest academic research and professional practice, on potential applications and risks digitalization tendencies pose to the operation and planning of electricity systems.

 The proposed lecture will consist of the following building blocks:

 2. An overview over digital innovations and technologies

 - Peer-to-peer trading